Access to browse, view and export checklist data for all available sets will always be free for any registered user at OpenChecklist.net.

 Yes, we are interested in growing OpenChecklist with the addition of experienced technical architects and developers in multiple languages.
 We are particularly interested in creating a suite of collector tools that integrate with the OpenChecklist database and facilities.
 Previous experience in open source projects, data warehousing and ERP projects preferred.

-OpenChecklist currently has an emphasis toward baseball cards.
-However, the database has grown to include cards from most other sports (e.g., basketball, football and hockey), entertainment (e.g., Star Wars and novelty cards) and vintage cards (e.g., cigarette cards and early trade advertisements).
+OpenChecklist currently has an emphasis toward baseball, football, basketball and hockey cards.
+However, the database has grown to include cards from other sports (e.g., golf, soccer and racing), entertainment (e.g., Star Wars and novelty cards) and vintage cards (e.g., cigarette cards and early trade advertisements).

 In the future, we plan to include data for any type of trading card or related item that can be collected and openly traded, purchased or sold.